irenemizus/ArtStyleTransfer/README.md

 allows to increase the convergence rate in the "smooth" regions and stabilize it at the "sharp" edges reducing noise repercussions around them.
 Also, different noise levels help to amplify the style features of different sizes at once.

+<em>The final version shows fast convergence and good visual quality, which doesn't depend on the target resolution of the output image.</em>

 ## Pyramid Loss Algorithm
 This algorithm implements an idea of minimizing loss function values for several sizes of the content-style pairs of images
 <em>simultaneously</em>.
 To achieve that the following steps are performed: